vphantom/pyritephp-example/README.md

 You will also need to make sure that your web server or PHP process has read-write access to the `var/` directory where the database, logs and template cache are stored.

+## Updating

+While the structure of the framework isn't upgradeable since it consisted of a simple "unzip" starting point, the bulk of the core components is safely packaged in NPM and Composer.
+Therefore, `make update` should provide all the bug fixes you'll need down the road.

 ## MIT License

 Copyright (c) 2016 Stephane Lavergne <https://github.com/vphantom>